openstack/ironic-specs/specs/kilo/drac-bios-mgmt.rst

     did not actually change the BIOS configuration.

-  * 409 if the set of proposed new parameters contains a parameter that cannot be set to the reqested value, either because the parameter is read-only or the proposed new parameter is not valid.
+  * 409 if the set of proposed new parameters contains a parameter that cannot be set to the requested value, either because the parameter is read-only or the proposed new parameter is not valid.

   * 403 if there are already proposed changes in the process of being